Tuesday, June 17, 2025

 Tariff War Education 101 - Singapore Delivers

 It appears that one man is attempting to disrupt current and future World Trade.
-If one man can potentially tear down a supposedly fair global trading system, then it says as much about the man as it does about the system.
-What does a world without rules and fair-trade agreements between nations look like?
+If one man can potentially tear down a supposedly fair global trading system, then it says as much about the system as it does about the man.
+Maybe the system of world trade is outdated and in need of an overhaul.
+But let's not throw out the baby with the bath water overnight and call it progress.

 When Goliath the Philistine, armed with sword, spear, and javelin cursed and threatened to kill handsome, healthy young David, the giant thought his strength and size would allow him to continue causing havoc and destruction on peoples he viewed as inferior.